ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/creating-and-deploying.java.markdown

 ### Using AbstractIndexCreationTask

-If you are interested in having a **strongly-typed syntax** during index creation, or have an **ability to deploy indexes using assembly scanner**, **avoid hard-coding index names in every query**, then `AbstractIndexCreationTask` should be your choice.
+AbstractIndexCreationTask let you avoid hard-coding index names in every query.

 {NOTE We recommend creating and using indexes in this form due to its simplicity.
 There are many benefits and few disadvantages. /}